Top Uses for Summer Masks

 - Emissions Pollution - Traffic in many areas of the country can increase or decrease seasonally, but no matter where you are the warmer temperatures mean that any pollution in the air more readily forms ground level ozone.
 So whether it is vehicle exhaust or emissions from factories, the formation of the lung irritant ozone is much more common during the summer than in any other season.
 Ground level ozone is the primary reason why you see so many air quality warnings throughout the summer.
 Additionally, though these conditions usually affect urban centers, some of the highest levels of ground level ozone are recorded in rural areas.
 As the air and air pollution moves, geography like mountains and valley create natural collection points where pollution from urban areas can settle and build.
 Much like water, air has a natural flow that allows for it to pool and form pockets far from the original source.

 - Wildfires - Every year wildfires plague sections of the western U.S. The soot, ash, and chemicals carried in wildfire smoke can be particularly troubling for those with asthma and other respiratory conditions like COPD.
 Drought conditions exacerbate this and can make areas where wildfires are usually not a concern, a serious problem.
 Even those who aren't directly affected by the fire can be affected by the smoke.

-- Special Summer Events - Though the vast majority of people will not be attending Burning Man, many people will be attending summer music festivals and concerts across the country.
-Though Burning Man requires a mask prior to being admitted, most do not.
-If you do plan on spending time in areas where campfires are going to be abundant, it's never a bad idea to bring a mask along.
+- Special Summer Events - Many people will be attending summer music festivals and concerts across the country.
+Most outdoor events don't require a mask, but if you do plan on spending time in areas where campfires are going to be abundant, it's never a bad idea to bring a mask along.

 Author: Kevin Gilmore